Tada-1234/printf/README.md

-This is a group project by Tadala Gomonda and Sika Danquah we will attempt to recreate the printf stdio.h library function
+This is a group project by Tadala Gomonda and Abigail Commey Danquah we will attempt to recreate the printf stdio.h library function
 =======
 README.md

 0x11.
 C - printf team project

-Group Project: This is a group project by Tadala Gomonda and we will attempt to recreate the printf stdio.h library function
+Group Project: This is a group project by Tadala Gomonda and Abigail Commey Danquah we will attempt to recreate the printf stdio.h library function

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm